google/WebFundamentals/src/content/en/fundamentals/glossary.md

 For more details, [checkout out the guide on WebFundamentals](/web/updates/2012/02/Detect-DOM-changes-with-Mutation-Observers).

-### Lazy Property

-It's possible to set a property on a Custom Element instance *before* its definition has been loaded.
-A "lazy property", is a property which will check to see if there is already an instance value when the Custom Element definition is loaded.
-If a value is found, that value will be used in the newly upgraded element.

-### Roving Tabindex

-The `tabindex` attribute adds an element to the focus order, making it reachable via the keyboard.
-Roving tabindex is a technique which involves updating the tabindex for a set of children so that one child is focusable while the others are not.
-This technique is often used to provide arrow key support to an element which contains focusable children (lists, menus, etc).
-To learn more about roving tabindex [check out the guide on Web Fundamentals](/web/fundamentals/accessibility/focus/using-tabindex#managing_focus_in_components).

 ### FLIP

 FLIP is a technique to set up high-performance animations using CSS transforms.